TNTurnerLab/Tortoise/README.md

 ## Running

-All software dependencies are installed in a docker image that we provide for you at `tnturnerlab/dnv_wf_cpu` We also provide the Dockerfile, if you would like to make modifications.
+All software dependencies are installed in a docker image that you pull at `tnturnerlab/dnv_wf_cpu` We also provide the Dockerfile if you would like to make modifications.
 [Please see below](#docker-build-instructions) to find instructions on how the docker image was built.

 ### Running on a LSF server

-First, set up your LSF_DOCKER_VOLUMES:
+First, set up the LSF_DOCKER_VOLUMES:
 ```
 export LSF_DOCKER_VOLUMES="/path/to/crams/:/data_dir /path/to/reference:/reference /path/to/this/git/repo/:/dnv_wf_cpu/ /path/to/RepeatMasker/files:/region"
 ```

 Then run this command:
 ```
-bsub -q general -oo %J.main.log -R 'span[hosts=1] rusage[mem=5GB]' -a 'docker(tnturnerlab/dnv_wf_cpu)' /miniconda3/bin/snakemake -j 6 --cluster-config cluster_config.json --cluster "bsub -q tychele -R 'span[hosts=1] rusage[mem={cluster.mem}]' -n {cluster.n} -M {cluster.mem} -a 'docker(tnturnerlab/dnv_wf_cpu)' -M {cluster.mem} -oo log/%J.log.txt" -s gatk_deep_glnexus_qol.snake -k --rerun-incomplete -w 120
+bsub -q general -oo %J.main.log -R 'span[hosts=1] rusage[mem=5GB]' -a 'docker(tnturnerlab/dnv_wf_cpu)' /miniconda3/bin/snakemake -j 6 --cluster-config cluster_config.json --cluster "bsub -q general -R 'span[hosts=1] rusage[mem={cluster.mem}]' -n {cluster.n} -M {cluster.mem} -a 'docker(tnturnerlab/dnv_wf_cpu)' -M {cluster.mem} -oo %J.log.txt" -s gatk_deep_glnexus_qol.snake -k --rerun-incomplete -w 120
 ```

 ### Running locally

 This code can be run locally.
-It will use all possible CPU cores, as well as whatever RAM is free at run time.
+It will use all possible CPU cores and a hardcoded value for 8GB RAM.
+Please ensure your computer has at least this before running.

 To run this locally, please run this command:

 ```
 docker run -v "/path/to/crams/:/data_dir" -v "/path/to/reference:/reference" -v "/path/to/this/git/repo/:/dnv_wf_cpu/" -v "/path/to/RepeatMasker/files:/region" tnturnerlab/dnv_wf_cpu /miniconda3/bin/snakemake -s /dnv_wf_cpu/gatk_deep_glnexus_wf_local.snake -k --rerun-incomplete -w 120
 ```